Skip to main content

 Why structure matters

-CVI personas run in real-time, face-to-face video conversations.
-The replica’s replies are spoken aloud via text-to-speech, not read as text.
+CVI PALs run in real-time, face-to-face video conversations.
+The face’s replies are spoken aloud via text-to-speech, not read as text.
 That means your system prompt should be optimized for:

 • Consistency - A clear structure (identity → style → behaviors → guardrails) gives the model a stable blueprint so behavior doesn’t drift.